 May be repeated to a maximum of 8 hours.
 Prerequisite: Consent of instructor.

 Introduction to mathematical statistics that develops probability as needed; includes the calculus of probability, random variables, expectation, distribution functions, central limit theorem, point estimation, confidence intervals, and hypothesis testing.
 Offers a basic one-term introduction to statistics and also prepares students for STAT 410 and STAT 425.
 Same as MATH 463.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: MATH 231.
-Concurrent Enrollment in MATH 241 is required.
 Not intended for first-time freshmen.

 Continuation of STAT 400.
 Includes moment-generating functions, transformations of random variables, normal sampling theory, sufficiency, best estimators, maximum likelihood estimators, confidence intervals, most powerful tests, unbiased tests, and chi-square tests.
 Same as MATH 464.
 3 undergraduate hours.
 4 graduate hours.
 Credit is not given for both STAT 410 and STAT 409.
 Prerequisite: MATH 241 and STAT 400.